 I have been fascinated with weather since I was twelve-years-old when I saw a waterspout flit across the Great Salt Lake in Utah.
 I had never seen anything so delicate and powerful before.
 Ever since then, I've found myself drawn to the skies, whether it's a simple summer thunderstorm flooding the gutters in my childhood neighborhood or a massive tornadic supercell spinning like a top over the red dirt of Oklahoma.

-Before returning to graduate school, I studied creative nonfiction at Goucher College, where I received my MFA, writing essays, poems, and articles for different magazines.
-I continue to enjoy the craft, especially as I learn more about the complex nature of prediction.
+Before returning to graduate school, I studied creative nonfiction at Goucher College, where I received my MFA.
+Today, I continue these interests with non-traditional biography of Dr. "Ted" Fujita, contracted with the American Meteorological Society.
 My most recent essay about my experience storm chasing with a group of Virginia Tech undergraduate meteorology students, "What We Chase," is available in the autumn 2013 issue of The American Scholar.
-Other writings are available on this site, too.

 To learn more, check out my Curriculum Vitae.

 Have a question?
 Want to chat?

 Contact: jennifer [dot] henderson [dash] 1 [at] colorado [dot] edu